mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 _(screencap showing two scenes side-by-side in the editor, with different piles of objects)_

 This is not surprising because PhysX is not deterministic.
-To fight this non-determinism, lets grab state from the authority side and apply it to the non-authority side 10 times per-second.
+To fight this non-determinism, we'll grab state from the authority side and apply it to the non-authority side 10 times per-second.

-The state we grab from each cube looks like this:
+The state grabbed from each cube looks like this:

     struct CubeState
     {